Padhiver/dnd-quick-reference/README.md

 **window.DnDQuickReference.open();**

 ---
+## If anyone would like to make it a PR AppV2, don't hesitate

 ## About Request
 I'm open to requests if you think other references or other things would be useful in the menu, but I'm not a programmer, it's all just tinkering, so it'll depend on the difficulty!